tommybazar/TBRaymarchProject/Readme.md

 # Credits
 Special credits go to : Temaran (compute shader tutorial), TheHugeManatee (original concept, supervision) and Ryan Brucks (original raymarching code).

-I'd also like to appreciate my alma mater: Technical University of Munich, chair of Biomedical Computing, where I created most of the original code as my master's thesis, before performing a massive clean-up, reorganization and improvements throughout the last year.
+I'd also like to appreciate my alma mater: Technical University of Munich, chair of Computer Aided Medical Procedures, where I created most of the original code as my master's thesis, before performing a massive clean-up, reorganization and improvements throughout the last year.
 Our old project can be found at [my supervisor's github](https://github.com/TheHugeManatee/UE4_VolumeRaymarching).
-Check out his other UE plugins.
+Feel free to check out his other UE plugins.

 ## Example MHDAsset files
 In `TBRaymarcherPlugin/Content/DefaultResources/` are MHDAssets and volume textures created by importing data from Subset0 of [LUNA2016 grand challenge](https://luna16.grand-challenge.org/download/).